Local doctor answers coronavirus questions

 SPRINGDALE, Ark.
-(KFTA) — FOX 24 asked viewers on Facebook what questions they had about the coronavirus, and on Monday, March 2, we sat down with Northwest Health Family Physician Dr. Blake Hansen.
+(KNWA) — KNWA asked viewers on Facebook what questions they had about the coronavirus, and on Monday, March 2, we sat down with Northwest Health Family Physician Dr. Blake Hansen.

 He said you shouldn’t be worried about traveling to places like New York, and said you should be more worried about getting the flu because the CDC reports 16,000 people have died this flu season.